Brainstorm (1983 film): Plot

-Scientists invent a brain–computer interface enabling sensations to be recorded from a person's brain and converted to tape for others to experience.
+Scientists invent a brain–computer interface that records sensations from a person's brain on tape for others to experience.
 The team includes estranged husband and wife Michael and Karen, as well as Michael's colleague Lillian.
 At CEO Alex's instruction, the team demonstrates the device to investors to gain financing.

 Karen dons the recorder while working with Michael and Lillian.
 When Michael plays the tape back, the group realizes that emotional experiences are also recorded.
 Michael tapes his memories of times with Karen, which he shares with her, leading to their reconciliation.

-Lillian is pressured by backers to admit Landan to the team, whom she sees as part of the military-industrial complex.
-She disagrees with their plan to have the invention developed for military use.
+Alex and his investors pressure Lillian to accept Landan, who works for the federal government and has ties to the military, on the team.
+Karen vehemently opposes their plan to have the invention developed for military use.

 One team member, Gordy, has sexual intercourse while wearing the recorder, and shares the tape with colleagues, including Hal.
 Hal splices one section of the tape into a continuous orgasm, which results in sensory overload, leading to his forced retirement.
-Tensions increase as the possibilities for abuse become clear.
+Tensions increase as the possibilities for abuse—and not only by the military-industrial complex—become clear.

-Suffering from heart problems and a constant cigarette smoker, Lillian suffers a heart attack while working alone.
+A chain smoker, Lillian suffers from heart problems.
+She has a heart attack while working alone.
 Realizing she is about to die, Lillian records her experience.

-Michael later decides to experience Lillian's recording, but nearly dies when his body simulates a heart attack.
+Michael decides to play Lillian's recording, but nearly dies when his body relives her heart attack.
 Michael modifies his console to filter the physical output and replays the tape.
 He sees "memory bubbles"—moments from Lillian's life.
 Michael experiences Lillian's memories of a humorous exchange with Michael as he plays with an industrial robot, a surprise birthday party, and being devastated when Alex tells her that an earlier project is canceled.

-Scientists wanting to discover the machine's military capabilities are monitoring the equipment as Michael plays Lillian's tape.
-They have Gordy experience the tape, but Landan ignores the advice of the monitoring staff that Michael made modifications to his terminal.
+Landan's men monitor the equipment while Michael plays Lillian's tape.
+They have Gordy plug in, but Landan ignores the staff's warning that Michael modified his terminal.
 Gordy dies from experiencing Lillian's heart attack.